jlangch/venice/README.md

 ### Symbols

-Symbols are identifiers that are normally used to refer to something else.
-They can be used in program forms to refer to function parameters, let bindings, and global vars.
+Symbols are identifiers that are normally used to refer to function parameters, let bindings, and global vars.

 ```clojure
 (def x 100)